Canon G9 X Mark II vs Fujifilm X-A3

-The Canon PowerShot G9 X Mark II and the Fujifilm X-A3 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
+The Canon PowerShot G9 X Mark II and the Fujifilm X-A3 are two digital cameras that were announced, respectively, in January 2017 and August 2016.
 The G9X Mark II is a fixed lens compact, while the X-A3 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C (X-A3) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Fujifilm X-A3 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 is notably larger (38 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the X-A3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-A3 and their specifications in the Fujinon X Lens Catalog.